pmochine/Laravel-Tongue/README.md

 - `prevent_redirect` (default: `false`)

-Important for debugging, when you want to deactivate the middelware `speaks-tongue`.
+Important for debugging, when you want to deactivate the middleware `speaks-tongue`.

 - `supportedLocales` (default: `🇬🇧🇩🇪🇪🇸🇫🇷🇭🇺`)